Active Alerts

 We own and operate the Hetch Hetchy Regional Water System which serves 2.7 million residents and thousands of businesses.
 We provide water directly to residents and businesses San in Francisco and wholesale customers through 27 cities and public water agencies in Alameda, Santa Clara, and San Mateo counties.

-The Urban Water Management Planning Act (Water Code Section 10610-10657) requires urban water suppliers to update their Urban Water Management Plan (UWMP) and submit the completed plan to the California Department of Water Resources (DWR) every 5 years.
-The City and County of San Francisco adopted its 2020 UWMP, including the 2020 Water Shortage Contingency Plan, on June 11, 2021.
-The UWMP provides an overview of our water deliveries and uses, water supply sources, and water conservation programs.
-It also includes discussions on supply and demand projections over a 25-year planning horizon
+The Urban Water Management Planning Act (California Water Code Sections 10610-10657) requires urban water suppliers to update their Urban Water Management Plan (UWMP) and Water Shortage Contingency Plan (WSCP) every five years.
+The City and County of San Francisco adopted its 2020 UWMP, including the 2020 Water Shortage Contingency Plan, on June 11, 2021, and is currently preparing updates to these documents.
+The 2025 UWMP and WSCP are due to the California Department of Water Resources by July 1, 2026.
+The 2025 UWMP will provide an overview of our water deliveries and uses, water supply

 Each year, the Water Resources Division issues an annual report on local water supply and water conservation program achievements for the previous fiscal year.
 The reports present a high-level snapshot of SFPUC water sources and uses; a description of water conservation assistance provided to customers; and local water supply program achievements in groundwater, recycled water and non-potable water reuse.
 SFPUC Water Resources 2024-25 Annual Report Prior reports are available upon request by contacting waterconservation@sfwater.org.